 “I lived in what they called “Tent City” which they had for some of the men to sleep in.
 I would hurry home in the morning after getting off from work and get to bed as soon as I can and could only sleep a couple hours from about 7:30 to 9:30 and would wake up sweating so bad I would just get up, put on my clothes, and walk up town, and sit up there till the sun went down, and go back and sleep a few more hours, and get up and go to work.
 That was when I was working graveyard shift.
 When I worked swing shift I come in at night and get to bed around 12 o’clock at night.
 I could sleep till about 8 or 9 in the morning before it started to get too hot.

 “We didn’t know what a cooler was at that time.
 But later on, we got evaporative coolers in the houses.
 It wasn’t too bad.
-The first year was the worst year for me being lonely and hot was almost more than I could stand.
+The first year was the worse year for me.
+Being lonely and hot was almost more than I could stand.
 We did have a open air theater which I did attend quite a lot the first year for my entertainment.
-My brother Carl came out for a short time, and I got him a job in the shipping, and he worked a short time and lost his job and went to Tucson, Arizona, so I was alone again.
-I had taken a week off and went to Arizona to see my sister which had moved from Gary, Indiana, to Tucson and when I got back he had lost his job and had took off for Tucson, so I guess we had met on the way.
+My brother Carl came out for a short time, and I got him a job in the shipping, and he worked for a short time and lost his job and went to Tucson, Arizona, so I was alone again.
+I had taken a week off and went to Arizona to see my sister who had moved from Gary, Indiana, to Tucson.
+When I got back he had lost his job and had took off for Tucson, so I guess we had met on the way.
 Of course, I didn’t see him anymore.

 “We were living in Inyokern when our first child was born, a sweet little girl, which we named Patricia Louise Stevens.
 We were very proud of her.
 Then our second one came along, a sweet little boy who was born in Trona Hospital on July the 4th.
 He was a little firecracker.
 Ha, ha!
 He made us very happy and proud of him.
 We named him Joel.”